Hot Canadian Stocks For 2014

 This company has gotten shellacked lately as a reduced government budget could put a damper on future profits.
 Other factors are also weighing down on the stock as describedhere.
 For example, the company was able to win an important project from the government for armored vehicles but may actually be losing money due to higher than expected costs.
 Regardless, Oshkosh also sells some products commercially, most importantly trucks, so there’s still plenty of reason to like this company.
 Terex (TEX), who se business is reasonably similar to Oshkosh’s, lags in certain notable metrics.
 For instance, both gross margin and operating margin are lower.
 Additionally, 4 of the past 5 quarters have not been profitable for Terex, while Oshkosh brought in net income for all of those same quarters.
 OSK is also very attractive for its price/earnings growth and price to sales ratios, which are 0.78 and 0.22 respectively.
 Perhaps OSK&rsquo ;s best stat though is its price to book ratio of 1.01, which is pretty much a steal for any non-financial.
 Oshkosh’s cash flows are also reasonably strong, although debt levels are a bit worrisome.< /span> Regardless, with a beta of 2.50, look this stock to skyrocket once the economy recovers in 2012.

-Best Building Product Stocks To Own For 2015
+5 Best Consumer Service Stocks To Own For 2015